Understanding and troubleshooting Out of Office (OOF) replies

 As an example, assume that you have a hybrid organization that includes mailboxes that are hosted both in Exchange on-premises and Exchange Online.
 By design, only external messages in this scenario will be sent to Exchange on-premises if AllowedOOFType is set to External.
 To send internal OOF messages to Exchange on-premises in a hybrid environment, set AllowedOOFType to InternalLegacy.

 You also have the option at the mailbox configuration level (ExternalAudience: Known) to send external OOF replies only to people who are listed as your Contacts.
 Run the following command to check the configuration:

 Another setting on remote domains is one that you use to allow or prevent messages that are automatic replies from client email programs in your organization.

-This can be found in Exchange Admin Center > Mail flow > Remote domains.
+This setting can be found in Exchange Admin Center > Mail flow > Remote domains.